squidsoup/kiwipycon-2016-youngcoders/students.md

 Let's make a program that creates a cobblestone block at Steve's location.

-1. In IDLE, select *File > New* to open a new editor window.
+1. In IDLE, select *File > New File* to open a new editor window.

 2. Type the following code in the new editor window: